nandi95/vue-toastify/README.md

 - *(optional) mode = available modes: 'prompt' which will display a yes/no button by default and emits the vtPrompt event with the respective boolean value (canTimeout automatically gets disabled) or 'loader' which will stay present until it hears the vtLoaderStop event*
 - *(optional) answers = a javascript object of answers eg.: { displayedValue: "emittedValue" }*

-You may alternatively pass in an html error response.
+You may alternatively pass in an http error response.

 **Miscellaneous info**
 -